settle-real-state-mngmt/task-system/README.md

 - [] Refactor tests description
 - [] Check json contains proper error message on 422 tests
 - [] Clean tests to use Fakes class
+- [] Remove all try catch from controllers and handle exceptions on app.php
+- [] Add to forge so they can test online
+- [] add telescope so they can see what's going on with the application

 27/02/2025